◀ Back

 About First Sentier Investors

-References to ‘we’, ‘us’ or ‘our’ are references to First Sentier Investors, a global asset management business which is ultimately owned by Mitsubishi UFJ Financial Group, Inc (MUFG).
-Our investment team operates under the trading name of Stewart Investors which is part of the First Sentier Investors Group.
+References to ‘we’, ‘us’ or ‘our’ are references to First Sentier Investors, a global asset management business which is ultimately owned by Mitsubishi UFJ Financial Group.
+Certain of our investment teams operate under the trading names FSSA Investment Managers, Stewart Investors, RQI Investors and Igneo Infrastructure Partners, all of which are part of the First Sentier Investors group.

 We communicate and conduct business through different legal entities in different locations.
 This material is communicated in: